COMPUTATIONAL SCIENCE (CMP)

 Senior Computational Science Project

 This course is a capstone course for students pursuing a computational science minor.
 The student is expected to pursue a project that integrates a problem(s) from their major scientific discipline together with computation.
-Such work should demonstrate the student’s ability to apply the tools and techniques acquired from prerequisite study in science and computation.
-The work must be performed under the direction of a faculty member from the student’s major department.
+Such work should demonstrate the student's ability to apply the tools and techniques acquired from prerequisite study in science and computation.
+The work must be performed under the direction of a faculty member from the student's major department.
 The student is also expected to submit a paper and an oral presentation on the project results to the computational science committee.
-Prerequisite: CMP 390, consent of project supervisor and project approval by the computational science committee.
-Offered occasionally.
+Prerequisites: CMP 390, consent of project supervisor and project approval by the computational science committee.